Byaidu/PDFMathTranslate/docs/advanced/Documentation-of-Translation-Services.md

 [**Advanced**](./introduction.md) > **Documentation of Translation Services** _(current)_

+> [!WARNING]
-!!! warning "This article's content may be outdated"
+> This article's content may be outdated
+>

-    The content of this article may not be compatible with the upcoming pdf2zh 2.0 version.
+> The content of this article may not be compatible with the upcoming pdf2zh 2.0 version.
 This warning message will be removed once the article's content aligns with the new version.

 ---